htmldoug/Farkle/README.md

 Modules
 -------
-* Core - Game engine, interfaces, and models
+* Core - Game engine and interfaces
 * Rules - Scoring rules and players
-* Farkle - Driver
+* Driver - Runs the Farkle simulation in various ways